LiuYuML/Depth-Attention/README.md

 # Depth Attention
 The official implementation for the ACCV 2024 paper \[[_Depth Attention for Robust RGB Tracking_](www.google.com)\]
 ![depth_attention (1)-1](https://github.com/user-attachments/assets/96159032-faf5-4305-ba91-ac0c5a3a6b75)

+## News

+:fire::fire::fire:

+2024-10 :tada:Our new challenging dataset [NT-VOT211](https://github.com/LiuYuML/NV-VOT211) is available now! <sub>Click the link on the right :rewind: to access our full tutorial for benchmarking on this new dataset.</sub>

+:fire::fire::fire:

 ![DepthEstimationOnDiagram](https://github.com/user-attachments/assets/eec7afd1-6f11-4025-9f87-369988c6e3fa)

 ## Demo